Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-An Intellectual Property Permission Letter is used when you are seeking the use of some kind of creative work that you don't own the rights to.
-Sometimes, when others create intellectual property, it's possible to use that intellectual property, either for some kind of fee or under the terms of an agreement.
-The first step in being able to use that intellectual property work, however, is to ask the person that created it or currently owns it for permission.
-Depending on who owns the work, you may be surprised to receive a favorable response to your letter.
+An Intellectual Property Permission Letter is used when someone is seeking the use of a creative work they don't own the rights to.
+Sometimes, when others create intellectual property, it's possible to use that intellectual property, either for a fee or under the terms of an agreement.
+The first step in being able to use that intellectual property, however, is to ask the person that created it (or the person that currently owns it) for permission.
+Depending on who owns the work, it may be entirely possible to receive a favorable response to a permission letter.

 The work could be any number of things.
-Some examples include books, films, paintings, brochures, speeches, articles, or any other type of creative work you can think of.
-When someone else owns the rights to these types of works, a good way to find out whether you can use them is to send a letter asking for permission.
-Often, a letter is better than a phone call because it provides a written record of your request.
+Some examples include books, films, paintings, brochures, speeches, articles, or any other type of creative work.
+When someone else owns the rights to these types of works, a good way to find out whether they can be used is to send a letter asking for permission.
+Often, a letter is better than a phone call because it provides a written record of the request.

 How to use this document

-Use this document when you need to find out if you can gain legal permission to use a work of intellectual property.
-You may wish to attach a photograph of the work you are requesting to use, but it's not necessary.
-This letter contains everything you need to allow an intellectual property owner to make a decision about whether or not you can use their property.
+Use this document to find out if legal permission to use a work of intellectual property can be received.
+The sender of the letter may wish to attach a photograph of the work that is being requested for use, but it's not strictly necessary.
+This letter contains everything needed to allow an intellectual property owner to make a decision about whether or not their property can be used.

 There are no laws outlining what must be put into an Intellectual Property Permission Letter.
 Overall, intellectual property in the United States is covered under primarily federal law, with the main statute applicable being the Copyright Act of 1976.
-It is a best practice, however, to give the intellectual property rights owner as much as information as possible about why you would like the rights to the work.
+It is a best practice, however, to give the intellectual property rights owner as much as information as possible about why rights to use the work should be received.

 How to modify the template